 Dynamic pricing is an essential strategy and one stands to gain a lot in return if implemented well.
 The main takeaway is that dynamic pricing works well if and only if implemented properly.

-Dynamic pricing helps a lot in indirectly controlling various aspects of sales and allows for a lot of creativity.
+Dynamic pricing helps indirectly control various aspects of sales and allows for a lot of creativity.
 There is an unending number of ways that data can be used to influence price using big data and machine learning.

 Go On, Tell Us What You Think!